Set up Adaptive Acceleration

 -

 Enable a beacon source.
-Timing data is collected in "beacons" and sent to a source—a real user monitor.
-Adaptive Acceleration needs to communicate with the real user monitor to get this data.
-You can select from two: mPulse or Real User Monitor (Classic).
-To take advantage of all of the features Adaptive Acceleration offers, use the mPulse RUM sub-rule to set it up.
-It's included in your Ion property by default.
+Timing data is collected in "beacons" and sent to a Akamai's real-user monitoring source, mPulse.
+Adaptive Acceleration communicates with mPulse to get this data.
+To configure it, use the mPulse RUM sub-rule, that's default included in a new Ion property.

 -